Preparing for your Security Clearance Interview - A Comprehensive Guide

 Maintaining Your Security Clearance

-Once granted, your security clearance requires ongoing responsible behavior and reporting.
+Once granted, your security clearance requires ongoing responsible behaviour and reporting.
 Maintaining your clearance is as important as obtaining it initially.

 Ongoing Responsibilities

-• Continuous evaluation: Be aware that your behavior and circumstances may be monitored between formal reviews.
+• Continuous evaluation: Be aware that your behaviour and circumstances may be monitored between formal reviews

 Reportable Changes and Incidents